-Since that time, we have noted that ERA has been busy issuing press releases establishing relationships with a new downstream recycler -- GreenTec, as well as High-Tech and they are re-asserting a partnership with Shell Canada.
-We note that Greentec does possess an R2 Certification-- High-Tech does not.
+Since that time, we have noted that ERA has been busy issuing press releases about establishing relationships with new downstream recyclers, GreenTec and High-Tech, and they are re-asserting a partnership with Shell Canada.
+We note that GreenTec does possess an R2 Certification, while High-Tech does not.
 The R2 Standard, however, is not compliant with the Basel Convention for exports of e-waste.

-Additionally, without explanation, BAN received a donation of \$100 U.S. dollars from Mr. Bojan Paduh.
+Additionally, without explanation, BAN received a donation of \$100 USD from Mr. Bojan Paduh.

-So far, each time in the last decade BAN has endeavored to look into the Canadian ewaste export situation BAN continues to find and report that ERA is a company showing substantial evidence of likely illegal exportation.
+So far, each time in the last decade BAN has endeavored to look into the Canadian ewaste export situation, BAN continues to find and report that ERA is a company showing substantial evidence of likely illegal exportation.
 BAN's intent lies in our hope that we might see a business model from ERA that respects international law.
-And if not then we would like to see the laws of Canada and international law enforced.
-Will the Canadian authorities finally conduct an in-depth investigation into the activities of this organization?
+And if not, then we would like to see the Canadian and international law enforced.
+Will the Canadian authorities finally conduct an indepth investigation into the activities of this organization?
 After all, illegal traffic under the Basel Convention is a criminal act which Parties have a legal duty to prosecute.
 Our GPS tracker evidence gives Canada a clear obligation to investigate.